November 17, 2017

 Taste and adjust seasoning to your taste.
 (It usually takes a couple of tastings before I get it right. :o))

-Stuff turkey the last hour of roasting, or put into greased casserole, in 325 degree oven, covering to keep dressing moist.
+Put into greased casserole, in 325 degree oven, covering to keep dressing moist.

 Above are two printables from last year’s post,